x29a/nec_terrain_root/README.md

 * Press volume-up, then volume-down to enter recovery
 * Navigate via volume-down, select via volume-up

-The menu entries "repair software by sdcard" and "maintenance" are locked via an unknown code, consisting of only numbers and possible 10 digits long.
+The menu entries "repair software by sdcard" and "maintenance" are locked via an ~~un~~known code, consisting of only numbers and possible 10 digits long.

 The code for maintenance has been found, it is based on the IMEI of the phone, which can be found under the battery.
 From the IMEI, the code can be constructed by combining the digits in the following way: